-To assess cognitive effort, pupil size during the regulation phase will be entered to a repeated measures ANOVA assessing the interaction between situation controllability (controllable vs uncontrollable) and regulation type (intrapersonal vs social).
-Similar to Experiment A2, I predict a main effect for regulation type showing a larger pupil dilation for the intrapersonal vs the social block.
+To assess cognitive effort, pupil size during the regulation phase will be entered into a repeated measures ANOVA assessing the interaction between situation controllability (controllable vs uncontrollable) and regulation type (intrapersonal vs social).
+As with Experiment A2, I predict a main effect for regulation type, showing a larger pupil dilation for the intrapersonal vs the social block.
 I do not have specific predictions regarding the role of effort in the regulation of controllable vs uncontrollable situations.

 Preliminary work